Personal Growth and Small Business: How My Past Shaped the Business I Run Today

 A Behind-the-Scenes Conversation

-We talk openly about the personal experiences that have quietly shaped how I run my business today, including childhood experiences, divorce, motherhood, and the moments that forced me to slow down, reassess, and do things differently.
+This episode goes far beyond social media tips or business strategy.
+We talk openly about the personal experiences that have quietly shaped how I run my business today.
+These include childhood experiences, divorce, motherhood, and the moments that forced me to slow down, reassess, and do things differently.

 This is a real, human conversation about how personal healing and business growth are often more connected than we realise.